Authorization as a service for your ASP.NET apps

 Authorize locally, manage centrally

 Libraries in ASP.NET are embedded directly into the application.
 When implementing authorization in a web application, this means each backend-microservice has to define its own authorization policy as well as manage that data independently.
-It also needs to capture, and handle decision logs, meaning we need to custom build a centralized management plane if we need a unified audit trail of authorization decisions.
+It also needs to capture, and handle decision logs, meaning we need to custom build a centralized management plane for a unified audit trail of authorization decisions.

 If your application consists of multiple services and runs multiple instances of these services, central management of all the authorization artifacts and decision logs creates a streamlined path to operating a distributed and/or modern microservices architecture.